Counseling Across Cultures in the International School - CTC 105

 Many of us were drawn to international schools because of the rich cultural tapestry, yet soon discovered that this same mosaic creates unique challenges for counseling and counseling programs.
 Drawing on the latest research, this workshop aims to equip counselors with an understanding of culture general and culture specific techniques to bridge those cultural gaps.
 We will work on our "mindset" and skill set using current methods in intercultural development, positive psychology and brief therapy.

-Questions we hope to address:
+Essential Questions we hope to address:

 What role does cultural background play in the helping relationship?